Mako makes for better replacements

 “For most people, surgery with the Mako is very successful,” said Dr. Suk.
 “Because of how minimally invasive the procedure is and how well the implant is aligned and adjusted, most people are able to get back on their feet sooner than they would otherwise.”

 Orthopedic surgeon Michael Suk, MD, is Geisinger’s chief physician officer and chair of the Geisinger Musculoskeletal Institute.
-Geisinger South Wilkes-Barre (GSWB) and Geisinger Shamokin Area Community Hospital (GSACH) are the only hospitals in Northeastern and Central Pennsylvania to offer patients robotic-arm assisted knee and hip replacements with the Mako System.
+Geisinger Community Medical Center, Geisinger South Wilkes-Barre and Geisinger Shamokin Area Community Hospital are the only hospitals in northeastern and central Pennsylvania to offer patients robotic-arm assisted knee and hip replacements with the Mako System.
 For more information, call 800-275-6401 or email FixMyJoints@geisinger.edu.